 The purchase and redemption flow is designed to avoid account-linked identity data in normal use.

-Good fit for routers, labs, and WireGuard-capable hardware where a token-based provisioning flow is easier to manage.
+Good fit for routers, labs, vanilla WireGuard apps, and WireGuard-capable hardware where a token-based provisioning flow is easier to manage.

 The main difference is the access model: prepaid bandwidth token instead of a standing user account.